florianholzapfel/express-restify-mongoose/v3/index.md

 ### Limit

-Only overrides `options.limit` if the queried limit is lower.
+Only overrides `options.limit` if the queried limit is lower

 ```
 GET /Customer?limit=10